 | Katie Britt | 9.7% | Politician |

 Average weight: 23.7%.
-The AI/semiconductor darling is exclusively held by politicians in our database — no 13F filers hold it currently.
+The AI/semiconductor darling is exclusively held by politicians in our database, with no 13F filers holding it currently.
 Pelosi’s 19.2% allocation is well-known, but Terri Sewell at 53.5% and Cleo Fields at 36.0% have even larger bets.

 Held by Bill Ackman (26.2%), Nancy Pelosi (12.6%), James Comer (10.1%), Katie Britt (8.9%), Cleo Fields (8.0%), and David J. Taylor (7.8%).
 The only stock in the top 5 where a hedge fund manager has the largest position.